vitaliisotnichenko/docler_test_task_python/README.md

 7. run test cases with moderate priority and save results to allure directory - python3 -m pytest tests/tests_docler_test_task.py -m moderate -v --alluredir ~/repo/raw_test_result_jsons
 8. run test cases with low priority and save results to allure directory - python3 -m pytest tests/tests_docler_test_task.py -m moderate -v --alluredir ~/repo/raw_test_result_jsons

+P.S.
+I use at my project library webdriver manager.
+It helps avoid of issues with different drivers because you don't need to download it, put to the project and add to PATH variables.
+This library download it and put in the correct place before tests or check it when it do the same before